ewalker544/libsvm-go/README.md

     model.Train(problem)                // Train the model from the problem specification

-    model.Dump(modelFile)               // Dump the model into a user-specified file
+    model.Dump("log1p.E2006.model")     // Dump the model into a user-specified file

+### Predicting
+    import "github.com/ewalker544/libsvm-go"

+    param := libSvm.NewParameter()      // Create a parameter struct with default values

+    model := libSvm.NewModel(param)     // Create a model from the parameter

+    model.ReadModel("log1p.E2006.model")   // Populate the model from the model file

+    var x int[int]float64
+    // Populate x with the test vector predictLabel := model.Predict(x)    // Predicts a float64 label given the test vector